Levonalp/supportDesk/README.md

 Contributions, issues, and feature requests are welcome.
 Feel free to open an issue or create a pull request.

 License
 This project is licensed under the MIT License.
-See the LICENSE file for more information...
+See the LICENSE file for more information.